WICG/view-transitions/cross-doc-explainer.md

 ## Declarative

 Unlike same-origin transitions, Cross-document transitions should work automatically without JavaScript intervention.
-They should have the right CSS & JavaScript knobs for when the defaults are not enough.
+They should provide the right CSS & JavaScript knobs for when the defaults are not enough.

 ## Same-origin (for now)